Our Services

 Helpful Resources

-Thick white discharge is often a normal hormone-related change, but if it is constant or comes with itching or burning, a strong or unusual odor, pain with sex or urination, pelvic discomfort, or a clear change from your usual pattern, you should get tested to check for yeast infection, bacterial vaginosis, or sexually transmitted infections.
+Thick white discharge is usually a normal hormonal change, but testing is recommended if it's constant or accompanied by itching, burning, a strong or unusual odor, pain during sex or urination, pelvic discomfort, or a noticeable change from your typical pattern.
+These symptoms can indicate a yeast infection, bacterial vaginosis, or a sexually transmitted infection (STI).

-There are several factors to consider, including pregnancy, recent unprotected sex, diabetes, or frequent yeast infections; see below for details to understand more, and seek urgent care for severe pelvic or abdominal pain, fever, heavy bleeding, fainting, or vomiting.
+Key risk factors include pregnancy, recent unprotected sex, diabetes, or recurring yeast infections.
+Seek urgent care immediately for severe pelvic or abdominal pain, fever, heavy bleeding, fainting, or vomiting.

 Experiencing thick white discharge can be confusing and sometimes worrying.
 The truth is, vaginal discharge is a normal and healthy part of how the body works.
 However, changes in texture, amount, smell, or accompanying symptoms can sometimes signal an infection or other health concern.